 Getting ready for another trip of a lifetime, Crazy Sexy Fun Traveler’s founder Alexandra Kovacova took the time to answer our On the Road interview questions this week.
 As a former air-hostess and current travel blogger with not one but three interesting websites to keep up with, trust me if I say this Slovak girl knows a thing or two about travel!

 - Tell us a bit about yourself and how you started to travel.
 Do you remember your 1st travel experience?
-Why are you passionate about travelling?
+Why are you passionate about traveling?

 The trip that made me fall in love with traveling was my first solo trip to Barcelona back in 2007.
 I went there to visit a friend who sent me a message when I was on the way that he fell in love with me and he needed to ”unfall of it” so he disappeared.
 I was left in Barcelona on my own for 3 weeks with no accommodation booked but turned out the best trip of my life till then.
 Made a lot of friends and been traveling alone ever since.
 And why am I passionate about traveling?
 It means everything to me, makes me alive, gives me freedom and makes me appreciate every moment of my life.